SubhanKhurshid/InsureSyncAI/README.md

 ## API Integration

-The frontend integrates with the DocuPilot backend API:
+The frontend integrates with the InsureSync AI backend API:

 ### Chat Endpoints
 - `POST /chat` - Send messages to AI assistant